 The study area shows great variation in density pattern.
 The population density varies from 65878.8 per/sq. km in the midstream zone to 1977.5 per/sq. km in outer zone.
-The upstream zone exhibits low density and sparse development.
-Midstream area is characterised by high density and compact development.
-Downstream is more of combination of above 2 zones (Figure 10).
+The upstream zone exhibits low density and sparse development due majority of land under agriculture and forest zone.
+Midstream area being located in core and old part of city is characterised by high density and compact development.
+Downstream is more of combination of above two zones (Figure 10).